World leader for the capture and recovery of Cryptosporidium and Giardia

 Repeat steps 3 and 4 to give a final volume of 25 mL.

 The system is efficient for both raw and finished water.
-The filter has been approved for sampling 50 liters of raw water.
-The Filta-Max system is also approved for sampling 1,000 liters of finished water.
+The filter has been approved for sampling 50 litres of raw water.
+The Filta-Max system is approved in the UK for sampling 1,000 litres of finished water.

 The shelf life is 18 months from the date of manufacture.
 Store module in a dry place (16°C–24°C), away from direct sunlight.
 Do not freeze.
 Do not refrigerate prior to use.

 The filter should be transported either in the reusable housing or in a watertight resealable bag along with several milliliters of reagent-grade water.

 IDEXX Water has reference materials and approval documents to support the many products in our water portfolio.
 Find the document(s) you need by selecting the link below.

 IDEXX Technologies Ltd Units 1B & 1C